comet-toolkit/punpy/docs/content/overview_of_method.rst

 It is not uncommon to have measurment functions that take a number of input quantities, where each input quantity is a vector or array.
-If the measurand and each of the input quantities all have the same shape, and the measurement function is applied independently to each element in these arrays, then most of the elements in the Jacobian will be zero (all except the diagonal elements for each square jacobian matrix corresponding to each input quantity individually).
+If the measurand and each of the input quantities all have the same shape, and the measurement function is applied independently to each element in these arrays, then most of the elements in the Jacobian will be zero (all except the diagonal elements for each square Jacobian matrix corresponding to each input quantity individually).
 Rather than calculating all these zeros, it is possible to set the `Jx_diag` keyword to True which will automatically ignore all the off-diagonal elements and result in faster processing::

-   prop = punpy.JacobianPropagation()
+   prop = punpy.LPUPropagation()
    ub_y, corr_y = prop.propagate_systematic(
    measurement_function, [x1, x2, x3], [us_x1, us_x2, us_x3],
    return_corr=True, Jx_diag=True)